cballou/jQuery-Salid-Simple-Form-Validation-Plugin/README.md

 # Salid, the Simple jQuery Form Validation Plugin #

-Salid is a very simple form validation plugin for jQuery.
+Salid is a very simple, very lightweight form validation plugin for jQuery.
 No muss or fuss, just simple validation!
+Don't let that fool you, though, as Salid is highly customizable and likely fulfills your project needs.

 Salid comes with a number of pre-defined validation rules out of the box as well as allows you to create any number of additional, user defined validation rules.